OpenBMB/RepoAgent/README.md

 # ✅ Future Work

-- [ ] Optimize the project structure and refine the responsibilities of classes.
+- [x] Optimize the project structure and refine the responsibilities of the classes
+- [x] Identification and maintenance of parent-child relationship hierarchy structure between objects
-- [ ] Experiment with comparing the effects of prompts in Chinese and English.
+- [ ] Implement Black commit
-- [ ] Support the selection of documentation language.
+- [ ] Support the selection of document language
-- [ ] Enable the recognition of relationships between objects.
+- [x] Enable the identification of inter-object reference relationships
+- [x] **Bi-direct reference** Bi-directional reference construction topology
+- [ ] Open source

 # 📜 License

+# 📊 Citation